Xvareon/Unity-1.12.2-Modded/README.md

 Updates
 ------
-This is a fork of theCyanideX's Unity Resource Pack for Minecraft that updates some modded textures for 1.12.2
+This is a fork of theCyanideX's Unity Resource Pack for Minecraft that updates some modded textures for 1.12.2 I do not claim any credits for the original work, all credits goes to the original author.
+This resourcepack is made for the modpack Yellowmoon.

 Tutorials
 ------